containers/podman-tui/docs/README.md

 | COMMAND  | DESCRIPTION |
 | -------- | ----------- |
+| commit   | create an image from a container's changes
 | create   | create a new container but do not start
 | diff     | inspect changes to the selected container's file systems
 | exec     | execute the specified command inside a running container